nussl/nussl/_sources/getting_started/repet.rst.txt

 into "frames" of the same length of the repeating period and "overlays" those frames.
 Once the frames are overlayed, REPET extracts the non-repeating part by filtering out values that are far from the median value at each frame.

-In order to run REPET in *nussl*, we first must create an ``AudioSignal`` object.
+In order to run REPET in *nussl*, we first must create an :class:`AudioSignal`: object.
 We're going to load a file as before.

 >>> import nussl
 >>> history = nussl.AudioSignal('HistoryRepeatingPropellerHeads.wav')

 Neat.
-Now, we need to instantiate a ``Repet`` object. **Like all source separation algorithms** in *nussl*, ``Repet`` needs an ``AudioSignal`` object as its first parameter when we initialize it.
+Now, we need to instantiate a ``Repet`` object. **Like all source separation algorithms** in *nussl*, ``Repet`` needs an :class:`AudioSignal`: object as its first parameter when we initialize it.

 >>> repet = nussl.Repet(history)